-So how are you going to identity them?
+So how are you going to identify them?
 It’s easy.
 You just have to count the stars on their uniforms.
-The assistant sub inspector has one star, the police sub inspector has two, and the police inspector has three.
+The assistant sub-inspector has one star, the police sub-inspector has two, and the police inspector has three.

 2. No penalties for outstation vehicles.